bjmorgan/site-analysis/docs/source/guides/reference_workflow.md

 ### Structure Alignment

-When working with reference and target structures that have different numbers of mobile atoms (such as when analyzing vacancies, interstitials, or defective structures), alignment can be performed using a subset of atomic species:
+When working with reference and target structures that have different numbers of mobile atoms (such as when analyzing vacancies, interstitials, or defective structures), alignment can be performed using a subset of atomic species.

+**Important**: Structure alignment is **enabled by default** for the reference-based workflow, even if not explicitly configured.
+To disable alignment, you must explicitly set `align=False`.

 ```python
 trajectory = (TrajectoryBuilder()